knorm/knorm/docs/guides/validation.md

 For [json](http://knexjs.org/#Schema-json) (and
-[jsonb](http://knexjs.org/#Schema-jsonb)) fields, you can have the JSON values validated by adding a `schema` object to the field definition object.
+[jsonb](http://knexjs.org/#Schema-jsonb)) fields, you can have the JSON values validated by adding a `shape` object to the field definition object.

 ```js {6,7,8,9,10}
 class Upload extends Model {}